Alex-Young1113/Matrix/README.md

+This is a matrix library for CS207 course in SUSTech scoring 95 out of 100.
+Below is the list of required functions for this library and all has been implemented.Check matrix.hpp file for specific function usage.
 # Matrix
 1) It supports all matrix sizes, from small fixed-size matrices to arbitrarily large dense matrices, and even sparse matrices (Add: try to use efficient ways to store the sparse matrices).
 (10 points)
 2) It supports all standard numeric types, including std::complex, integers, and is easily extensible to custom numeric types.
 (10 points)